 Can I Make Strawberry Mochi Ice Cream with This Recipe?

 Yes, simply use the filling of frozen strawberry ice cream instead of the red bean covered strawberries for the delicious strawberry mochi ice cream.
-You can find details on how to make it on this post.
+You can find details on how to make it in this post.

-Can I Make Strawberry Mochi without Red Bean Paste?
+How to Make Homemade Red Bean Paste?

 If you tried this recipe, let me know how your strawberry mochi turns out in the comments below!